geocompx/geocompr/rev.md

 - [FIXED] Ch 1: GDS, GSD, Geographical information science; needs clean up.
 - [FIXED] blazzingly/blazingly
 - [FIXED] "Many people believe that R and Python are battling for supremacy in the field of data science."
 I think this sentence gives a wrong message.
-- [FIXED] "sf is not feature complete": the authors would do well in reporting which features of the simple feature access standard they find missing.
-    - We have removed this phrase - agreed it's not useful if no example is given and whether or not something is 'complete' or not is subjective.
+- [FIXED] "sf is not feature complete": the authors would do well in reporting which features of the simple feature access standard they find missing. - We have removed this phrase - agreed it's not useful if no example is given and whether or not something is 'complete' or not is subjective.
-- [FIXED] "The transition from sp to sf will likely take many years," : the transition of what, or by whom?
-    - This has been fixed - we were refering to the transition of R packages.
+- [FIXED] "The transition from sp to sf will likely take many years," : the transition of what, or by whom? - This has been fixed - we were refering to the transition of R packages.
-- [FIXED] These numbers represent point’s distance from an origin along the x (horizontal) and y (vertical) axis. - this is only the case for Cartesian coordinates.
-    - Clarified in the text and demonstrated with an exmaple of London
+- [FIXED] These numbers represent point’s distance from an origin along the x (horizontal) and y (vertical) axis. - this is only the case for Cartesian coordinates.  - Clarified in the text and demonstrated with an exmaple of London
+- [FIXED] I’d prefer exercises at the end.
+That makes them easier to find, and if you want to refer to some in the middle of the chapter, something like “see exercise 4.2 for practice on this concept” could be added.